First State Bank History

 2011 Steve Opheim Insurance Agency Fort Dodge, Iowa

 Town and Country Insurance is a professional independent agency that specializes in multiple lines of insurance including Home, Auto, Business, Group and Individual Health, Senior Products, Farm and Crop Insurance.
-With over forty insurance professionals providing coverage and expertise from locations in Webster City, Eagle Grove, Clarion, Story City, and Fort Dodge.
+With close to 50 insurance professionals providing coverage and expertise from locations in Webster City, Eagle Grove, Clarion, Story City, Fort Dodge and Humboldt.

 In May of 2007, First State Bank opened a branch office in Fort Dodge, moving into existing office space at that time.
 A new facility was built at 3031 5th Ave S. Fort Dodge, Ia., August of 2009 that is shared with Town & Country Insurance Agency.